Information Technology Accessibility (Policy 8140)

 Compliance to standards listed in this section must be considered high priority in the development and implementation of the University’s IT Accessibility Program and must be measured as part of the formal Program evaluation process.

-Electronic information must meet the Web Content Accessibility Guidelines (WCAG) 2.0 at level AA Success Criteria.
-More information about the World Wide Web Consortium’s (W3C) standards for accessibility can be found at the W3C website.
+Electronic information must meet the Web Content Accessibility Guidelines (WCAG) AA Success Criteria.
+Information about the World Wide Web Consortium’s (W3C) standards for accessibility can be found at the W3C website.